-- 1 To act on one of the packages, place the cursor in the appropriate row and perform one of the following actions: - Type C and press Enter to change the job's installation date or time.
+- 1 To act on one of the packages, place the cursor in the appropriate row and perform one of the following actions: - Type C and press Enter to change the job's install/promotion date or time.
 Type in the new date or time in the appropriate column.
-The Request field is flagged with the \CHANGE message. - Type D and press Enter to delete an individual package from the scheduler.
-The STATUS field is flagged with the \DELETE message. - Type H and press Enter to place a hold on the job.
-The installation for the package cannot be executed until the hold is removed (using the R command below).
-The STATUS field is flagged with the \HOLD message. - Type R and press Enter to release a job that has been held.
-The job is performed at the regularly scheduled date and time, or immediately if these have expired.
-The STATUS field is flagged with the \RELEASE message. - Type S and press Enter to submit the deinstall job for temporary packages before the temporary duration has expired.
-The STATUS field is flagged with the \SUBMIT message. - 2 Press END.
+The Status field is flagged with the CHANGE message. - Type D and press Enter to delete an individual package from the scheduler.
+The Status field is flagged with the DELETE message. - Type H and press Enter to place a hold on the job.
+The installation for the package cannot be executed until the hold is removed.
+The Status field is flagged with the HOLD message.
+Causes the submission of a package's install job to be suspended.
+It will remain so until a subsequent R command is issued.
+When the internal scheduler reviews the list, this package will be bypassed. - Type R and press Enter to release a job that has been held.
+The job is submitted at the regularly scheduled date and time, or immediately if these have expired.
+The Status field is flagged with the RELEASE message. - Type S and press Enter.
+May only be issued against temporary packages.
+It submits the deinstall job prior to the temporary change duration being met.
+The Status field is flagged with the SUBMIT message. - 2 Press END.
 If you entered line commands to change, delete, hold, release, or submit jobs, this action saves the changes and returns you to the Monitor Installation Scheduler Part 1 of 2 panel (CMNMISCH).